 Alternatives to Expedia Local Expert

-A few years ago, Expedia began offering tours and activities through its platform.
-It was the first major Online Travel Agency to invest in experiences, instead of strictly focusing on flight and hotel bookings.
+Expedia was the first major Online Travel Agency to invest in attractions, tours & activities instead of strictly focusing on flight and hotel bookings.

-In doing so, the popular travel brand offered a closed-loop travel planning experience: Travelers could now research and book their hotel, flight, and in-destination activities on a single platform.
+In doing so, the popular travel brand offered a closed-loop travel booking process.
+Travelers could now research and book their hotel, flight, and in-destination activities on a single platform.
 Expedia Local Expert allowed tour and attraction operators like you to promote your products on the OTA’s lucrative network, which includes a number of well-known, highly trafficked travel websites.

-Yet Expedia Local Expert has undergone some changes since the start of the pandemic, including shutting down its offline concierge services.
+Yet Expedia Local Expert underwent some changes at the start of the COVID-19 pandemic, like many businesses in the travel industry, including shutting down its offline concierge services at the beginning of 2021.

-In this post, we’ll learn more about Expedia’s tours and activities arm, as well as offer four alternatives that operators can look into instead.
+In this post, we’ll learn more about Expedia’s tours and activities arm, as well as offer four alternatives that activity operator partners can look into instead.

 What is Expedia Local Expert?